Facebook's Oculus Venues And Complex Announced As Streaming Partners For LiveXLive's "Music Lives" Global Music Festival Featuring 100+ Artists Over 48 Hours For MusiCares 'COVID-19 Relief Fund'

 LiveXLive also announced a lineup of more than 100 artists and celebrities with the addition of dozens of new artists to the festival's lineup, as well as the updated roster participating in Global Citizen and World Health Organization's "One World: Together At Home" special event, on Saturday, April 18, 2020 starting at 11 a.m.
 PT / 2 p.m.
 ET, as a programming block during Music Lives.

 On Oculus Quest and Oculus Go, fans will be able to watch Music Lives, up close and personal, while socializing and connecting with other viewers within the headset experience.
-Complex will also stream the event across its owned and operated and social media channels @Complex.
+In addition to streaming the event, Complex Networks will present special programming featuring some of the evening's performers and include special appearances by Hot Ones host Sean Evans and Sneaker Shopping host Joe La Puma.
+Youth culture fans can watch the event and join in on the conversation LIVE on Complex.com or on the Facebook pages for their pop culture brand, Complex, and food entertainment brand, First We Feast.

 "This event is about discovery for young artists who are really going to struggle in this environment as much as it is about the established artists," said LiveXLive's Chairman and CEO Robert Ellin.
 "We want to support the music community and part of that means working with amazing distribution partners like Facebook's Oculus Venues, Complex Media, and our presenting partner, TikTok, to reach as many music fans globally as possible and to raise funds for MusiCares."